Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of simply listing your duties, focus on showcasing tangible achievements and quantifiable results.
-Use Bullet points that make these achievements appealing and easy to read for potential employers.
+Rather than listing the duties of your job make sure you highlight tangible accomplishments and results that can be quantified.
+Utilize Bullet points that make your accomplishments appealing and easy to read for potential employers.

 4. Emphasize Transferable Skills

-Consider highlighting transferable abilities that could be beneficial in the envisioned position or industry.
-This could include skills like communication, leadership, problem-solving and teamwork.
-It demonstrates your flexibility and ability to work in a variety of positions.
+Highlight transferable skills that would be beneficial in the envisioned role or industry.
+These could be skills like communication, leadership, problem solving, and collaboration.
+This shows your versatility and suitability for various job positions.

 5. Keep It Concise and Well-Structured